I say how to not yell at your kids to grab your attention because we all raise our voices at some time or another.

 Loud Voice

-But what on earth does this mean?
+But what on earth does that mean?

 This means your heart rate increases, your blood pressure rises, your muscles tense, your breathing becomes shallow and rapid, and your hands may shake.
-And, you shout!
+And you shout!

 If you don’t take control of your body and mind before the fight or fight kicks in, you’ll find yourself doing something you regret later.